 - show confidence in the video

-- have a call to action which is get them to do something, like visiting your website or calling you for an appointment
+- Have a call to action, which is to get them to do something, like visiting your website or calling you for an appointment

 On day 2, Joel Marion took the stage.
-He talked about how to communicate with other online business owners in order to work together to help each other reach their goals.
+He talked about how to communicate with other online business owners to help each other reach their goals.

 Joel “The Internet Surfer” Marion and Me

-What Joel had to say was amazing but I got two things out of his presentation that do not relate to his main topic but are important.
+What Joel had to say was amazing, but I got two things out of his presentation that is not related to his main topic but essential.

-The First Time will Be a Utter Failure
+The First Time will Be an Utter Failure.

 I think the best part of Joel’s story is his failures.

-Right now he has a very successful on-line business but when he started out, he had two failures that most people would have quit after.
-His first failure was when he started an online website where he invested all kinds of money to build it and all kinds of energy to create content for it and it bombed.
-I think the mistake he made was he did not do what Dan Ritchie did above, but he did learn his mistake.
+He has a very successful online business, but he had two failures that most people would have quit after he started.
+His first failure was when he started an online website where he invested all kinds of money in building it and all types of energy to create content for it, and it bombed.
+I think the mistake he made was he did not do what Dan Ritchie did above, but he did learn from his mistake.
 Keep reading.

-Joel could have quit but he kept moving forward.
-Next was his print book which was a huge hit but after a year the money was gone and he had to go back to being a PE teacher.
+Joel could have quit, but he kept moving forward.
+Next was his print book, which was a huge hit, but the money was gone after a year, and he had to return to being a PE teacher.

-Most people would have definitely quit here but every day, Joel said to himself, “I got to get out of here.”
-Repeating this over and over again led his mind to finding the answer to the question before it went crazy.
+Most people would have quit here, but Joel said to himself, “I got to get out of here every day.”
+Repeating this repeatedly led his mind to find the answer before it went crazy.
 The answer was setting up an online business based on releasing fitness products.
 Very much how Mac releases their products or a movie is released.
-When he was not working as a teacher he was studying and networking.
-When the time was right, he put this plan into action and it led to the start of a successful business.
+When he was not working as a teacher, he studied and networking.
+When the time was right, he put this plan into action, leading to the start of a successful business.